 By the way, physical activity is also good for preventing and treating diabetes, obesity, high blood pressure (hypertension), and heart disease.

-How to Detect Breast Cancer Early
+How to Detect Breast Cancer in Black Women Early

 Women should know key signs and symptoms of possible breast cancer and if they observe any of them, see their doctor at once.
 If they don’t have a regular doctor, they should go to a community health center or hospital.
 Here are the key signals: